 We have dedicated private facilities available for both outpatient and inpatient care.

 Our private consulting rooms at 23 Queen Square are situated next door to the National Hospital for Neurology and Neurosurgery.
-All our consultants and specialists have ties with the National Hospital for Neurology and Neurosurgery and the UCL Institute of Neurology in Queen Square.
+All our consultants and specialists have ties with the National Hospital for Neurology and Neurosurgery and/or the UCL Institute of Neurology in Queen Square.
 We are able to offer either virtual or in-person outpatient appointments, depending on whether they are appropriate for your condition.

 If you need to be admitted for a procedure you will stay in one of the newly refurbished private en suite rooms of the Bloomsbury private ward which is dedicated to the care of private neurology and neurosurgery patients.
-Our rooms have been designed to offer you a home from home while you recover from your treatment, and our specialist team are on hand to support you and your family as you recover.
+Our rooms have been designed to offer you a home-from-home while you recover from your treatment, and our specialist team are on hand to support you and your family as you recover.

 The National Hospital for Neurology and Neurosurgery and the private consulting rooms in Queen Square have superb transport links; just a few minutes’ walk from Russell Square tube station (Piccadilly line) and with Euston mainline station just a short journey away.